 A number of other rights exist during an employee’s pregnancy and maternity leave, including the right to time off for antenatal appointments, the right to return to the same job following a period of maternity leave, priority for alternative employment in redundancy cases, and protection form dismissal, detriment or discrimination by reason of pregnancy or maternity.

-In order to qualify for paternity leave, the individual must be an employee with sufficient service with their employer and must have one of the specified relationships with the child or the child’s mother.
+In order to qualify for paternity leave, the individual must be an employee with sufficient service with their employer; must have one of the specified relationships with the child or the child’s mother; must have responsibility for the child’s upbringing; and must not have already taken shared parental leave in respect of the same child (please see below) .
 The employee must also give the employer the required notice and (where requested) the necessary evidence of entitlement.

-Eligible employees will be entitled to receive ordinary statutory paternity pay (“OSPP”).
-OSPP is payable for the period of one or two consecutive weeks’ paternity leave within 56 days’ of a child’s birth.
-OSPP is paid at the rate of the lesser of the prescribed rate set annually by the government, and 90% of the employee's normal weekly earnings.
+Eligible employees will be entitled to receive statutory paternity pay (“SPP”) if they satisfy certain conditions regarding their relationship with the child and the child’s mother; have sufficient continuous employment and sufficient earnings, and comply with certain notification requirements.
+SPP is paid for up to two weeks at the lower of the prescribed rate set annually by the government, or 90% of the employee's normal weekly earnings.

 Adoption leave and pay